syncthing/docs/users/config.rst

 keepTemporariesH
     Keep temporary failed transfers for this many hours.
 While the temporaries are kept, the data they contain need not be transferred again.

-cacheIgnoredFiles
-    Whether to cache the results of ignore pattern evaluation.
-Performance at the price of memory.

 progressUpdateIntervalS
     How often in seconds the progress of ongoing downloads is made available to